jagerman/loki-multi-sn/README.md

 ## Installing the package

-This package installs a loki-multi-sn debian/ubuntu package which installs systemd service templates named `loki-node@.service`, `loki-storage-server@.service`, `lokinet-router@.service` as well as systemd targets named `loki-nodes.target`, `loki-storage-servers.target`, and `lokinet-routers.target`.
+This package installs a oxen-multi-sn debian/ubuntu package which installs systemd service templates named `oxen-node@.service`, `loki-storage-server@.service`, `lokinet-router@.service` as well as systemd targets named `oxen-nodes.target`, `loki-storage-servers.target`, and `lokinet-routers.target`.

-There will *also* be a lokid service node running on the default port (or you may have it already configured and running).
-It will use the basic, untemplated service files (`loki-node.service`, `loki-storage-server.service`, and `lokinet-router.service`).
+There will *also* be a oxend service node running on the default port (or you may have it already configured and running).
+It will use the basic, untemplated service files (`oxen-node.service`, `loki-storage-server.service`, and `lokinet-router.service`).

-Alternatively you can mask these services before installing *any* of the loki debs to prevent them from running; it'll work either way.
-To mask them so that only the templated service nodes described below get activated, run this command *before* installing lokid, loki-storage-server, or this package:
+Alternatively you can mask these services before installing *any* of the oxen debs to prevent them from running; it'll work either way.
+To mask them so that only the templated service nodes described below get activated, run this command *before* installing oxend, loki-storage-server, or this package:

-    sudo systemctl mask loki-node.service loki-storage-server.service lokinet-router.service
+    sudo systemctl mask oxen-node.service loki-storage-server.service lokinet-router.service

 Once masked, you can install using:

-    sudo apt install loki-multi-sn
+    sudo apt install oxen-multi-sn

 which will install them but, because they are masked, not start them.
 (If you already have one running with the basic debs then just don't unmask: you'll continue to have the default services